Principal Investigator: Thomas Handzel, CDC Foundation

-Determine primary routes of hepatitis E virus (HEV) transmission and spread through epidemiologic and environmental investigations during a HEV outbreak among emergency affected persons, including pregnant women.
-The research will also determine the effectiveness of chlorine disinfection to inactivate HEV.
+This study aimed to determine primary routes of hepatitis E virus (HEV) transmission and spread through epidemiologic and environmental investigations during an HEV outbreak among emergency affected persons, including pregnant women.
+The research also sought to determine the effectiveness of chlorine disinfection to inactivate HEV.
 The study was due to be undertaken as a rapid trigger grant in response to an outbreak in a to-be-determined crowded refugee/IDP camp setting.